Nilsvanesostos/TPC-DI-mariaDB/README.md

-TPC-DS-mariadb (INFO-H-419)
+#TPC-DS-mariadb (INFO-H-419)
 Development of a TPC-DS benchmark for mariaDB.

 You can find the project report at the root of the repository.

 To reproduce the benchmark:

-First download the tpcds-kit and follow the steps described in the file "How_To_Guide-DS-V2.0.0.docx" to generate random datas.
+1. First download the tpcds-kit from https://www.tpc.org/tpc_documents_current_versions/download_programs/tools-download-request5.asp?bm_type=TPC-DI&bm_vers=1.1.0&mode=CURRENT-ONLY and follow the instructions in TPC-DI_v1.1.0.pdf

-Then download MariaDB
+2. Then download MariaDB

-Create the DB and populate it using the scripts described bellow.
+3. Create the DB and populate it using the scripts described bellow.